sophof/blaise/README.md

 writing it out, should result in the exact same dataset and datamodel.

 All types except arrays are currently supported.
-Datamodels have only been tested as seperate files, so datamodels within larger manipula or maniplus scripts for instance are not guaranteed to work.
+Datamodels have only been tested as separate files, so datamodels within larger manipula or maniplus scripts for instance are not guaranteed to work.

 In addition, an R dataframe can be forced to conform to a known blaise datamodel.
-For this to work variable names in the dataframe need to match the datamodel. a simple name matching scheme based on minimising the levensteihn distance is supplied.
+For this to work variable names in the dataframe need to match the datamodel. a simple name matching scheme based on minimizing the Levenshtein distance is supplied.

 Since blaise and R datatypes don't exactly overlap, some are automatically converted:
 * R Logical type is always converted to an INTEGER with FALSE:0 and TRUE:1 when writing.